caplena/knowledge-base/docs/Insight-Elements.md

 >Note that now the driver chart supports NPS and 5 Star Raing as dependent variable.
 Other performance metrics will be added shortly.

 ###### Suggestions for improvement
 For each topic we show AI-generated suggestions based on the open text data as well as the driver calculations.
-In the example above, the three suggestions take up several aspects of the chosen topic `NETWORK QUALITY / Connectivity & coverage`, but also takes and angel beyond the topic when relations are being discovered such as the pricing.
+In the example above, the three suggestions take up several aspects of the chosen topic `NETWORK QUALITY / Connectivity & coverage`, but also takes and angle beyond the topic when relations are being discovered such as the pricing.

 ###### Driver Impact vs. Mentions
 A click on the icon at the top left of this section will switch from the suggestion to the scatter plot showing the relative impact of a topic by the extension to the right (positive impact) and to the left (negative impact).
 The vertical axis gives an indication of the frequency.